Parato/Parato-Bot/Commands.md

 +(command) = This is the Command

--(text)    = This is the explanation what the Command does
+- (text)    = This is the explanation what the Command does
 __________________________________________________________________

 +help